React

 <div key={keyValue} />

 Now that we know the syntax, the next question is: what should be used as a key?
 Ideally, they should be some identifier that is unique to each item in the list.
 Most databases assign a unique id to each entry, so you shouldn’t have to worry about assigning an id yourself.
 If you are defining data yourself, it is good practice to assign a unique id to each item.
-You may use the uuid package to generate a unique id.
+You can use the crypto.randomUUID() function to generate a unique id.
 Let’s look at an example:

 // a list of todos, each todo object has a task and an id